Pyloric stenosis in infants

 Normally, food passes easily from the stomach into the first part of the small intestine through a valve called the pylorus.
 With pyloric stenosis, the muscles of the pylorus are thickened.
 This prevents the stomach from emptying into the small intestine.

 The exact cause of the thickening is unknown.
 Genes may play a role, since children of parents who had pyloric stenosis are more likely to have this condition.
-Other risk factors include certain antibiotics, too much acid in the first part of the small intestine (duodenum), and certain diseases a baby is born with, such as diabetes.
+Other risk factors include:

 Pyloric stenosis occurs most often in infants younger than 6 months.
 It is more common in boys than in girls.